data-govt-nz/ckanext-dia/README.md

 - `diavalidation` -- Exposes extra validators, such as `natural_num_or_missing`
 - `diaschema` -- DIA-related changes to CKAN schema
-- `diaactions` -- Disables the use of caching for showing packages
 - `diaharvester` -- Overrides for the CSW harvester, needs to be enabled before `csw_harvester`
 - `diadcatjsonharvester` -- Overrides for the DCAT JSON harvester, needs to be enabled instead of `dcat_json_harvester`
 - `dianohomepage` -- Redirect the CKAN homepage to `/dataset`